pytorch/ao/docs/source/index.rst

-Welcome to the TorchAO Documentation
+Welcome to the torchao Documentation
 =======================================

-**TorchAO** is an open-source library that provides the functionality to quantize and prune your models using native PyTorch.
+**torchao** is an open-source library that provides the functionality to quantize and prune your models using native PyTorch.

 .. grid:: 3